Phantom of the Opera in Broadway NYC: everything you need to know about the musical

 - Sunday: 5 p.m.

 The Phantom of the Opera is performed every day of the week (except some Tuesdays).
 In total, there are eight performances per week, each lasting two and a half hours with an intermission.
-Ideal for grabbing a snack at the theater bar or stretching your legs!
+Perfect for grabbing a snack at the theater bar or stretching your legs!

 What to expect from The Phantom of the Opera musical on Broadway